void-linux/void-packages/Manual.md

 > If `build_style` is not set, the template must (at least) define a `do_install()` function and optionally more phases via `do_xxx()` functions.

+Environment variables for a specific `build_style` can be declared in a filename matching the `build_style` name, i.e:

+    `common/environment/build-style/gnu-configure.sh`

 ### Functions